How to Help Someone Who Has an Eating Disorder

 Encourage them to continue eating disorder treatment, regardless of any hiccups.
 Remind them that you’re still here to help.
 And let them know that just because they’ve experienced backsliding doesn’t mean they’re a failure.

-You may also want to talk about what happened with one of their counselors, who can help them work to avoid similar situations in the future.
+You should also talk about what happened with one of their counselors, who can help them work to avoid similar situations in the future.

 Support After Treatment